maxcutler/wp-xmlrpc-modernization/readme.txt

 * wp.getTerms - get a list of term associated with a taxonomy

 == Changelog ==

+= 0.8 =
+* Alignment with WordPress core progress (RC1).
+* Removed wp.getPostTerms and wp.setPostTerms.
+* Added 'id' to wp.uploadFile return value.
+* Added new options for wp.getOptions and wp.setOptions to match 3.4 core.
+* Added minimum argument count guards to users methods.
+* Added additional fields to wp.newUser and wp.editUser.

 = 0.7.5 =
 * Alignment with WordPress core progress on post and taxonomy methods.